armory/docs/content/en/docs/Overview/glossary.md

 ---
+linkTitle: Glossary
-title: Glossary
+title: Spinnaker Glossary
 weight: 100
+description: >
+  This glossary is a list of words and phrases and their definitions as they apply to Spinnaker.
 ---

-Below is a list of words and phrases as they apply to Spinnaker and their definitions, including any additional information that may be helpful.

 ## Amazon Web Services